Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 23-Mar-2022**
-<h3 align='center'>Installing new Erpnext on server</h3>
+<h3 align='center'>Installing new ErpGuru on server</h3>
-- First we install frappe framework then install erpnext with education domain.
+- First we install frappe framework then install ErpGuru with education domain.
--  After this we are collecting students and teachers data from Nankana Sahib Public School. - Arranging data according to doctype in erpnext.
+-  After this we are collecting students and teachers data from Nankana Sahib Public School. - Arranging data according to doctype in ErpGuru.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 24-Mar-2022**
 <h3 align='center'>Helping others in their tasks</h3>
 Today i Was helping others in their tasks.
 I helped Jaspreet in importing instructors as there were some issue we both were trying to resolve it and after investing some time in it it got resolved.
-After this I helped Sehjal in importing And adding the students in erpnext.
+After this I helped Sehjal in importing And adding the students in ErpGuru.
 And was trying to understand their tasks.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->